ml4economics/classification/KNIME/jupyter/README.md

 ## KNIME and Jupyter Notebooks

-You can also embed KNIME workflows in Jupyter notebooks.
-However, the functionality is a bit limited and requires a local KNIME installation.
+Here's an example Jupyter notebook with an embedded KNIME workflow.
+However, the functionality for KNIME in Jupyter is a bit limited and requires a local KNIME installation.
 Also there's currently no https://mybinder.org/ support.

 To run the notebook (unfortunately, there's no conda package for `knime` yet